353words/cmdline/README.md

 ### Looking Faster

-Out code might take its time to run, and we don't want the users to give up.
+Our code might take its time to run, and we don't want the users to give up.
 One of the most common ways is to add progress indicators.
-[Studies](https://www.nngroup.com/articles/progress-indicators/) shown that user are willing to wait more time if there's something moving on the screen.
+[Studies](https://www.nngroup.com/articles/progress-indicators/) show that users are willing to wait more time if there's something moving on the screen.

 **Listing 9: Adding A Spinner**